-Daisy Hill Koala Centre
+Daisy Hill Koala Centre Reviewed

-Make sure to tell the kids to keep an eye out for local wallabies that frequent the grounds around this boardwalk, and see if they can spot the man-made possum boxes hidden in the trees nearby!
+Make sure to tell the kids to keep an eye out for local wallabies that frequent the grounds around this boardwalk, and see if they can spot the possum boxes hidden in the trees nearby!

 Koala sightings assured

-Signs on either side of the path introduce you to the koalas, of which there are now five – Claire, Jannico, Molly, Kyra and Pound – all of whom are cared for by the friendly and chatty rangers who work at the centre.
-The four females live in the outdoor enclosure, while Pound lives indoors in his bachelor pad.
+Signs on either side of the path introduce you to the koalas, of which there are now four – Aretha, Molly, Kyra and Jordan, all of whom are cared for by the friendly and chatty rangers who work at the centre.
+The three females live in the outdoor enclosure, while Jordan lives indoors in his bachelor pad.

-The Daisy Hill Education Centre
+The Daisy Hill Environment Centre

 Bushwalking and picnics

-Along with the tranquil music that plays overhead and the beautiful, green surrounds, it is the perfect way to spend an hour or more with the family either mid-week or on the weekend.
+Daisy Hill Conservation Park is the perfect way to spend an hour or more with the family either mid-week or on the weekend.

-Don’t forget, once you have exhausted all there is to do at the Koala Centre, there is no better way to wind down than by taking that picnic and setting up at one of the many beautiful, shady spots sprinkled within the natural reserve that surrounds it.
+Once you have exhausted all there is to do at the Koala Centre, there is no better way to wind down than by taking that picnic and setting up at one of the many beautiful, shady spots sprinkled within the natural reserve that surrounds it.

-This is the first of Queensland’s national parks to include a 790 metre disability-friendly path and wheelchair accessible barbecue to give as many visitors as possible the opportunity to experience all that the Daisy Hill Forest has to offer.
+This is the first of Queensland’s national parks to include a 790-metre disability-friendly path and wheelchair accessible barbecue to give as many visitors as possible the opportunity to experience all that the Daisy Hill Forest has to offer.

-- Daisy Hill Koala Centre is open every day except Christmas, New Years and Good Friday from 10 – 4pm
+- Daisy Hill Koala Centre is open every day except Christmas, New Years and Good Friday from 10 – 4 pm

 - Admission is FREE

-- Wildlife Officer talks happen every day at 11am and 2pm
+- Wildlife Officer talks happen every day at 11 am and 2 pm

 - Walkways and ramps on both levels are all accessible by prams, wheelchairs and small children

-- The theatre closes each day at 3:15pm, so it’s a good idea to get to the centre before then as its woodland-decorated interior should not be missed!
+- The theatre closes each day at 3:15 pm, so it’s a good idea to get to the centre before then as its woodland-decorated interior should not be missed!

 - If it has been raining, access to the viewing tower may be closed, so best to wait for a sunny day to make the most of it

 - Make sure you pack a picnic and a frisbee and make use of the 435 hectares of Eucalyptus forest that makes up the Daisy Hill Conservation Park.